-The Java SE 9 platform implements version 1.4 of the JMX Specification (Maintenance Release, October 2006).
+The Java SE 9 and later platform implements version 1.4 of the JMX Specification (Maintenance Release, October 2006).
 It incorporates the modifications that are listed in the errata that is provided with the download.

-The Java SE 9 platform implements version 1.4 of the JMX Remote API Specification (Maintenance Release, October 2006).
+The Java SE 9 and later platform implements version 1.4 of the JMX Remote API Specification (Maintenance Release, October 2006).

 In addition to standard RMI connectors, JSR 160 defines optional JMX Messaging Protocol (JMXMP) connectors based on TCP sockets.
 The Java SE platform does not include these optional connectors.
 You might want to use JMXMP connectors if you require a more advanced level of security.